-In dual diagnosis treatment, a residential treatment center is a live-in health care facility that provides 24-hour support from licensed clinical staff such as addiction psychiatrists, substance abuse counselors, holistic therapists and licensed medical staff.
-Many treatment centers have facilities that resemble homes to make people feel “home away from home,” which eliminates the sterile setting of an office space, and creates a warmer, more comfortable environment conducive to recovery.
+In dual diagnosis treatment, a residential treatment center is a live-in health care facility that provides 24-hour support from licensed clinical staff such as addiction psychiatrists, substance abuse counselors, holistic therapists, and licensed medical staff.
+Many treatment centers have facilities that resemble homes to make people feel “home away from home,” which eliminates the sterile setting of office space, and creates a warmer, more comfortable environment conducive to recovery.

 Differentiating between an “average” and a superb residential treatment center is essential in determining which treatment provider is right for you.
 Recommended by Dr. Phil, New Method Wellness is one of the nation’s best treatment centers for alcohol and drug addiction, offering clients the following essential components for their residential treatment program:

 Under direct supervision and care of a physician, a client eliminates toxins from his body that were produced by drug and alcohol abuse.
 If necessary, the addiction psychiatrist will use medication-assisted treatment to ease withdrawal symptoms and reduce cravings.